Houyt23/scPOEM/README.md

 ---

 ## Install
-scPOEM/R is now a in development version, can be installed using the following command:
+scPOEM/R is currently a development version, but can be installed and used with the following command:
 ```R
 library(remotes)
 install_github('Houyt23/scPOEM')